 - 1. Improve City procedures, policies, and programs to better support the building of affordable housing. - 2.
-Amend the Land Development Code and other applicable codes to advance city housing initiatives as outlined in this Plan. - 3.
+Amend the Land Development Code to advance city housing initiatives as outlined in this Plan. - 3.
 Update the City's Development Incentives and Guidelines for Affordable Housing (DIGAH). - 4.
 Participate in regional housing programs (new and existing) that benefit Sedona and the Verde Valley. - 5.
-Identify incentives that support and encourage developers to build more affordable multifamily housing. - 6.
+Identify incentives that support and encourage developers to build more affordable multi-family housing. - 6.
 Develop programs and partnerships that provide support to both tenants and property managers.